Guy-Yome/Unity_Utils/README.md

 ## Usage

 * Call the Utils Static Classes on demand to access their functions.
-* Use the data objects named with an _Result to store results of functions that can give no results or errors (instead of nullifying variables)
+* Use the data objects named with a "_Result" to store results of functions that can give no results or errors (instead of nullifying variables)